MyoMod/MyoMod.github.io/index.md

     text: >
       We are a small startup in our founding phase developing prosthetic solutions.
 It is our belief that myoelectric control and its associated benefits, should be widely available.
       Therefore our Designs have to be extremely robust, very affordable and easy to repair.

-      By being modular by design, MyoMod can be quickly adapted to different pathologies.
+      Being modular by design, MyoMod can be quickly adapted to different pathologies.
-    actions:
+    # actions:
-      - title: Get Started!
+    #   - title: Get Started!
-        url: '#page-top'
+    #     url: '#page-top'
-        class: btn-light
+    #     class: btn-light

   # - type: services.html
   #   section_id: services